alvin-nt/simple-jgroups-stack/README.md

-# simple-jgroups-stack
+# simple-jgroups
-Simple jGroups implementation for stack
+Simple jGroups implementation for stack and set